The Conjuring movies in order

 The Conjuring 2

-The Conjuring: The Devil Made Me Do It
+The Devil Made Me Do It

-The Conjuring: Last Rites
+Conjuring.
+Last Rites

-Here are a few tips to make your The Conjuring movie marathon top-notch: start early because you're in for a few intense hours.
-Choose snacks that don't crunch.
-Trust us, you don't want extra noises during an exorcism scene.
-Watch with friends (or dare to go solo), and consider turning off the lights for the full experience.
-If you really want to go all-in, check out the spin-offs from the Conjuring universe, like the Annabelle trilogy, The Nun, and The Curse of La Llorona for more lore, Easter eggs, and creepy connections.
+Start early because you're in for a few intense hours.
+Pick snacks that don't crunch.
+Trust us, you don't want any extra noise during an exorcism scene.
+Hey, why not watch this with your friends (or go solo if you're feeling adventurous)?
+And don't forget to turn off the lights for a truly immersive experience.
+If you're really keen on diving in, check out the spin-offs from the Conjuring universe, like the Annabelle trilogy, The Nun, and The Curse of La Llorona.
+They'll give you more lore, Easter eggs, and creepy connections.

 Want to take it up a notch?
 Pause your marathon after each film for a quick recap or a fan-theory deep dive.
 See if you can spot all the references to previous cases or future threats.
 The Conjuring is a franchise that rewards attention, from subtle crucifixes to brief glimpses of the Annabelle doll.